-Health and Science High School offers many classes that include both high school credit and the option for college credit at the same time.
+Health and Science High School and SST offer many classes that include both high school credit and the option for college credit at the same time.
 Students are able to get college credit for a tuition fee that is substantially less than the cost of the same credits once students are in college.
 Students enrolled in PSU classes have access to additional services at PSU.
 For detailed information on specific classes, course fees and enrollment process, see each College below.

 Students must obtain the course number(s) and CRN(s) from your teacher prior to beginning the enrollment process for each university.